 The newspaper was first distributed to German prisoners in March.
 They were given small amounts of money and had to buy the paper for a nickel.
 That way, reasoned the Factory, it wouldn’t seem like American propaganda.

-Ardent Nazis called it “Jewish propaganda,” burned the newspapers and threatened prisoners who bought them.
-At some camps, Der Ruf was greeted with enthusiasm, and the staff received hundreds of letters praising their work.
+Ardent Nazis called it “Jewish propaganda.”
+They burned the newspapers and threatened prisoners who bought them.
+At some camps, prisoners greeted Der Ruf with enthusiasm, and the news staff received hundreds of letters praising their work.

-Stories included recommendations on the best American writers (Steinbeck and Hemingway); accounts of the horrors of German concentration camps; war reporting; descriptions of the strengths of America’s political system; a history of free German labor unions; and quotations from American authors like Benjamin Franklin, Thomas Paine, Walt Whitman and Thornton Wilder.
+Stories included recommendations on the best American writers (Steinbeck and Hemingway).
+The newspapers carried accounts of the horrors of German concentration camps.
+They also had war reporting along with descriptions of the strengths of America’s political system.
+And they ran a history of free German labor unions. and included quotations from American authors like Benjamin Franklin, Thomas Paine, Walt Whitman and Thornton Wilder.

 Until April 1 of that year, the Factory produced 26 editions of Der Ruf.
-Fort Kearney was closed and the POWs returned home.
+The army then shut down Fort Kearny and returned the POWs home.

 The Der Ruf alumni then formed Group 47.
 Richter said its members were determined to prevent forever a repetition of what had happened.
-“They wanted to lay the foundation of a new democratic Germany, a better future and a new literature, conscious of the responsibility in regard to politics and the development of society as a whole,” he said.
+“They wanted to lay the foundation of a new democratic Germany,” he said.
+They also wanted “a better future and a new literature, conscious of the responsibility in regard to politics and the development of society as a whole.”

-After it closed as a secret reeducation camp, Fort Kearney’s buildings were given to Rhode Island State College.
-It is now the Narragansett campus of the University of Rhode Island.
+After Fort Kearny closed as a secret reeducation camp, Rhode Island State College acquired its buildings.
+They now belong to the Narragansett campus of the University of Rhode Island.

-Images courtesy of Edward Davison Papers, Yale University Library, except for photo of Der Ruf, which is from the Office of the Provost Marshal General, RG 389, National Archives).
-With thanks to the Small State, Big History blog, The Top Secret World War II Prisoner-of-War Camp at Fort Kearney in Narragansett.
+Images courtesy of Edward Davison Papers, Yale University Library, except for photo of Der Ruf, which comes from the Office of the Provost Marshal General, RG 389, National Archives).
+With thanks to the Small State, Big History blog, The Top Secret World War II Prisoner-of-War Camp at Fort Kearny in Narragansett.